fajardgb/jsPsych-FreemanLab/README.md

 I implemented this already, see this [example](https://github.com/fajardgb/jsPsych-FreemanLab/tree/main/GF_pairwise_sim).
 This might already work, but needs to be fleshed out more.

 Needed:
-1. Need each target trait to be compared with each other trait.
+~~1.
+Need each target trait to be compared with each other trait.~~

 ## Passive Viewing of Images (or 1-back)
 Passively view images.
 Each image is shown for 2s, ISI of 2-6s (randomly sampled to start with).